spranesh/Redhawk/README.rst

 codebases.
 Querying for closures anywhere in Django (~2200 files) can now be done in ~20 seconds on a celeron netbook.

+An introductory set of videos, have been uploaded to `Youtube`_.

 Project Objectives
 ------------------